nerdlab-be/moving-data/moving-data-server/README.md

 # Moving Data

+- add privatekey.json file ()
+- npm run start to list files on the nerdlab google drive

 ## Data processing pipeline

-Run `node process.js` to output GeoJSON from geolocated images in the `imput-images` folder.
+- Run `node process.js` to output GeoJSON from geolocated images in the `imput-images` folder.